 The SRC is the body to determine the remuneration of State officers.
 In this mandate the Commission acts to determine who earns what:

 (4) The powers ...... of the Salaries and Remuneration Commission shall be to— (a) set and regularly review the remuneration and benefits of all State officers; .......

 Soon after, the Members of the County Assemblies MCAs, took the cue and went into a go-slow in an effort to force the hand of the Commission using public forums to claim that the National Government and the Commission were frustrating devolution.
 The Chair of the SRC famously quipped on the 28th October 2013 that, "The success of devolution cannot be measured by how much money is in the pocket of the (MCAs) leaders......."
 (Sarah Serem, 2013).
-However, the Commission has not entirely escaped public criticism of lacking firmness and being slow to act in reigning in the bloated public wage bill especially when the Cabinet announced a freeze on new employment in November 2013.
-The SRC was portrayed as indecisive as there was no indication that the Cabinet decision had been made on the advise of the Commission. "....... the SRC should make haste with its new wage policy for the country, to ensure that it does not shut the gate after the horse of runaway wages has bolted."
-(Daily Nation O/Ed, 2013).
+Nonetheless, the Commission has not entirely escaped public criticism of lacking firmness and being slow to act in reigning in the bloated public wage bill.
+When the Cabinet announced a freeze on new employment in November 2013 the SRC was portrayed as indecisive as there was no indication that the Cabinet decision had been made on the advise of the Commission. "....... the SRC should make haste with its new wage policy for the country, to ensure that it does not shut the gate after the horse of runaway wages has bolted."
+(Kwame Owino, Daily Nation O/Ed, 2013).

 As a Commission, the SRC will align its recommendations with the New Constitution, with national policies, and with prevailing economic conditions: